ChunKunWang/NyansaEx/v3/README.md

 Based on the statement - the cardinality of hit count values and the number of days are much smaller than the number of unique URLs -, we optimize our porgram by replacing *map* into *unordered_map* and also adopting *string* key.
 According to our experiment results, this version is the fastest one.

+Note: v4 has an optimized version and runs faster than this version.

 ## Time Complexity

 Unlike *map* taking O(log N) to insert, the insertion of *unordered_map* has O(1) in average case.
 Since we have N number of input lines, the total time complexity of building hash table is O(N).